-Policy analyses may be conducted by research entities, think tanks, advocacy groups, or government agencies.
-The purpose of the "brief" is to briefly persuade decision makers to adopt your recommendation.
+Policy briefs may be written by research entities, think tanks, advocacy groups, or government agencies.
+The purpose of the "brief" is to briefly inform decision makers and persuade them to adopt your recommendation.
 It may be written in a neutral tone or blatantly advocate a position.
-While integrating each of the course readings throughout the paper, your policy analysis should include the following: title page, table of contents, executive summary, problem statement, definition of key terms, stakeholders, policy background, comparison to similar policies, your recommendation, SWOT analysis of your recommendation, discuss pros and cons of your recommendation (persuade the reader to adopt your recommendation; include impacts on stakeholders), implementation action plan for your recommendation, costs/revenues associated with your action plan, evaluation criteria for success of your recommendation, reference page, appendices.
-Samples will be posted on moodle.
+First, pick an existing policy to analyze.
+While integrating each of the course readings throughout the paper, your policy analysis should include the following: title page, table of contents, executive summary, problem statement, definition of key terms, stakeholders, policy background, comparison to similar policies, your recommendation, logic model or decision tree or risk assessment of your recommendation, SWOT analysis/needs assessment of your recommendation, discuss pros and cons of your recommendation (persuade the reader to adopt your recommendation; include impacts on stakeholders), implementation action plan for your recommendation including a list of roles/persons required for action, authority/approvals needed, interdependencies and contingencies, time frames, dollars associated with action items, public outreach, employee education, marketing, etc. The policy brief should also include the evaluation plan with evaluation criteria for measuring the success of your recommendation, stakeholder feedback loops, ethics review, etc. End with reference pages and appendices.
+Samples will be posted on canvas.

-Assignment #4: Testimony
+Assignment #4: Presentation